Mitch McConnell hospitalized after suffering fall

 The Senate, where the average age is 65, has been without several members recently due to illness.

-Sen. John Fetterman, D-Pa., 53, who suffered a stroke during his campaign last year, was expected to remain out for some weeks as he received care for clinical depression.
-And Sen. Dianne Feinstein, D-Calif., 90, said last week that she had been hospitalized to be treated for shingles.
+Democratic Sen. John Fetterman, 53 who suffered a stroke during his campaign last year, was expected to remain out for some weeks as he received care for clinical depression.
+And Sen. Dianne Feinstein of California, 90, said last week that she had been hospitalized to be treated for shingles.

 The Democratic absences have proven a challenge for Senate Majority Leader Chuck Schumer, D-N.Y., who is already navigating a very narrow 51-49 majority.

 The Republicans, as the minority party, have had an easier time with intermittent absences.
 It is unclear if McConnell will be out on Thursday and if that would have an effect on scheduled votes.
-South Dakota Sen. John Thune is the Senate's No. 2 Republican.
+Sen. John Thune of South Dakota is the Senate's No. 2 Republican.

 for more features.